The New Oil

 The site is rather wordy.
 This is intentional.
 Readers should consider the site more of a constantly-updated ebook than a typical website.
 The goal is not to be flashy and attention-grabbing (though obviously I do hope to make it visually appealing and not painful to read), but rather to give readers a strong understanding of the foundations of data privacy and cybersecurity.
 Hence, while I have tried to be succinct, there’s only so much trimming I can do without losing critical information.

 Some people argue that ranking certain concepts is wrong.
-Indeed, everything on this site is important and every step you take to improve your privacy or security is a step in the right direction.
+Indeed, everything on this site is important and every step readers take to improve their privacy or security is a step in the right direction.
 That’s why the last category is called “less important” and not “unimportant” or even “least important.”
 The reason for the structure is thanks to my mother - who was the textbook kind of person this site is aimed at.
 When talking about privacy and this very site once, she told me that she found it all overwhelming and didn’t know where to start.
-So I began to order the site for the sake of people like her: “start here,” it says, with things that will give you the most security and privacy right off the bat, usually with the least amount of effort.
+So I began to order the site for the sake of people like her: “start here,” it says, with things that will give readers the most security and privacy right off the bat, usually with the least amount of effort.
 Then continue on to the other things.
 That said, the order of the site is merely a suggested order of operations to help readers get off to a great start and know where to begin so they don’t get overwhelmed.
-If you are here to learn about a specific topic, you already know about some of the topics, or you don’t feel that certain topics apply to you (such as credit freeze), you can feel free to skip them.
+If you are here to learn about a specific topic, you already know about some of the topics, or you don’t feel that certain topics apply to you (such as credit freezes), you can feel free to skip them.
 You can always circle back later if your situation or mind changes or you decide you want to learn more for any reason.

 Disclaimers

-Finally, we have made this site in good faith.
-We will never recommend a product or service on this site that we do not have confidence in.
-We may not use each and every product or service ourselves, but everything listed here is something that, if a loved one told us they were using it, we would respond with “cool, that works.”
-If our response would be a hesistant groan suggesting the services is problematic, we don’t list it here.
-We do not have any vested financial interests in any of of the services, products, or companies we have listed, nor do we receive any sort of financial compensation for our reviews, listings, etc (except where clearly disclosed as explained next).
-We do use affiliate/referral links for some services which will offer us a small sum of financial compensation or other benefits (ex, increased storage on our own accounts) if you sign up using the links provided.
-You can view them all here.
-You are always welcome to use the non-affiliate links which are provided and clearly marked next to the affiliate links if you are uncomfortable with affiliate links.
+We do not have any vested financial interests in any of of the services, products, or companies we have listed (such as specific stock holdings, board seats, or investments), nor do we receive any sort of financial compensation for our reviews, listings, etc. We do use affiliate/referral links for some services which will offer us a small sum of financial compensation or other benefits (ex, increased storage on our own accounts) if readers sign up using the links provided.
+They can all be viewed here.
 We do not list products or services simply because they offer affiliate links, rather we sign up for affiliate links if they are offered on products or services that we believe in and have decided to list regardless.
 We also accept sponsors for certain content sometimes, and all such potential conflicts of interest are clearly disclosed.
-You can view our sponsorship guidelines here.
+Readers can view our sponsorship guidelines here.

 The Team